Redemption Inc.

-Redemption Inc. (also known as Redemption Inc. with Kevin O'Leary) is a nine-part Canadian reality TV game show hosted by business commentator Kevin O'Leary, broadcast on CBC, produced by Proper Television.
+Redemption Inc. (also known as Redemption Inc. with Kevin O'Leary) is a nine-part Canadian reality television game show hosted by business commentator Kevin O'Leary, broadcast on CBC, produced by Proper Television.
 The show stars 10 ex-cons, from cocaine dealers to fraud artists, in an elimination-style competition that results in the winner earning $100,000 of O'Leary's money to launch their own business.

 Format

 On Redemption Inc., every week the contestants are plunged into another business, in order to prove themselves to the business manager and O'Leary himself.
 O'Leary assigns a team leader (or multiple team leaders) and they are given a business task that they are to meet.
 Often there will be a training day followed by the business day.

 Eliminations proceed as thus: All contestants come into the studio to discuss the pros and cons of the business challenge, and then Kevin selects players to stay behind with him and those players make their case to stay.
 Finally, Kevin offers someone an exit package, to start up their own business.
 The exit package does not have to be taken; however, the package cannot be offered again.